 Green Schools Grant

-The New York State Association for Reduction, Reuse and Recycling (NYSAR3) offers a Green Schools Grant program -- check for timeframes and opportunities.
+The New York State Association for Reduction, Reuse and Recycling (NYSAR3) offers an annual Green Schools Grant program -- check for timeframes and opportunities.

 College Grant Program

-NYSAR3 offers a grant program for New York State universities and colleges (leaves DEC's website) that focuses on source reduction, reuse, or recycling projects.
+NYSAR3 offers a grant program for New York State universities and colleges that focuses on source reduction, reuse, or recycling projects.

 School Grounds and Facilities